emqx/emqx-operator/docs/en_US/tasks/configure-emqx-rebalance.md

 rebalance-sample   Completed   62s
 ```

-> There are three states of Rebalance: Processing, Completed and Failed.
+> There are three states of Rebalance: Processing, Completed, and Failed.
 Processing indicates that the rebalancing task is in progress, Completed indicates that the rebalancing task has been completed, and Failed indicates that the rebalancing task failed.

-- Cluster load after Rebalance is completed
+### Cluster Load Distribution After Rebalancing

 ![](./assets/configure-emqx-rebalance/after-rebalance.png)